DiffPD: Differentiable Projective Dynamics: Contact Handling

-Since $\mathbf{A}$ is prefactorized, operations using $\mathbf{A}^{-1}$ in the matrix identity above can be executed efficiently.
-Moreover, with the assumption that $c_i\ll n$, $\mathbf{I}-\mathbf{VP}^\top\mathbf{A}^{-1}\mathbf{PU}\in\mathcal{R}^{2c_i\times2c_i}$ is a small matrix compared to $\mathbf{A}$ and inverting it (solving a linear system whose left-hand side is this matrix) can be done efficiently.
-Putting everything together, we transform the problem of factorizing $\mathbf{A}_i$ into factorizing a much smaller linear system of equations.
+Since $\A$ is prefactorized, operations using $\A^{-1}$ in the matrix identity above can be executed efficiently.
+Moreover, with the assumption that $c\ll n$, $\Imat- \Vmat\Pmat^\top\A^{-1}\Pmat\Umat\in\R^{2c\times2c}$ is a small matrix compared to $\mathbf{A}$, and inverting it (solving a linear system whose left-hand side is this matrix) can be done efficiently.
+Putting everything together, we transform the problem of factorizing $\A_{\Pmat}$ into factorizing a much smaller linear system of equations.

 \paragraph{Time complexity} We now consider a brute-force implementation of Eqn. (\ref{eq:woodbury}) and analyze its time complexity.
-With a right-hand vector $\mathbf{d}\in\mathcal{R}^{3n}$ and the assumption that $c_i\ll n$, the time cost is dominated by computing $\mathbf{A}^{-1}\mathbf{PU}$ which takes $\mathcal{O}(n^2c_i)$ time.
-While this is still asymptotically smaller than the cost of factorizing the modified matrix, which generally takes $\mathcal{O}(n^3)$ time, the speedup in practice may not be as much as predicted by the time analysis due to the sparsity of $\mathbf{A}$ and $\mathbf{A}_i$.
+The time cost is dominated by computing $\A^{-1} \Pmat\Umat$ which takes $\mathcal{O}(n^2c)$ time.
+While this is still asymptotically smaller than the cost of factorizing the modified matrix, which generally takes $\mathcal{O}(n^3)$ time, the speedup in practice may not be as much as predicted due to the sparsity of $\A_{\Pmat}$.
 Therefore, further simplification on Eqn. (\ref{eq:woodbury}) would still be desirable.

-\paragraph{Further acceleration} To reduce the time cost of computing $\mathbf{A}^{-1}\mathbf{PU}$, we notice that $\mathbf{PU}$ shuffles all rows of $\mathbf{U}$ with the inverse mapping $\sigma^{-1}$.
-As a result, $\mathbf{PU}_L$, the left part of $\mathbf{PU}$, is effectively $\mathbf{I}_{\mathcal{I}\times \mathcal{C}_i}$, i.e., a collection of one-hot column vectors
+\paragraph{Further acceleration} To reduce the time cost of computing $\A^{-1}\Pmat\Umat$, we notice that $\Pmat\Umat$ shuffles all rows of $\Umat$ with the inverse mapping $\sigma^{-1}$.
+As a result, $\Pmat\Umat_L$, the left part of $\Pmat\Umat$, is effectively $\Imat_{\I\times\Cset}$, i.e., a collection of one-hot column vectors